-Constructed as a schoolhouse in 1821, at a cost of $1,200, Lee's Academy, Madison's first high school, was established for the education of young people preparing to continue their studies at college.
-Originally situated on a knoll at the corner of the Boston Post Road and Neck Road, it was then directly across the street from the home of Captain Frederick Lee, who was the chief proponent of the project to construct a college preparatory school.
+Constructed in 1821 at a cost of $1,200, Lee's Academy was Madison's first high school.
+It was established for the education of young people preparing to continue their studies at college.
+Originally situated on a knoll at the corner of the Boston Post Road and Neck Road, the schoolhouse was then directly across the street from the home of Captain Frederick Lee, who was the chief proponent of the project.

-Other supporters were such pillars of the community as Dr. Reynold Webb, Reverend David Baldwin, Reverend S. N. Shepard, and William Todd, as well as the school's first principal, Professor Samuel Robinson, Jr., who, in 1820, built a fine home on the Boston Post Road, across from the town green, to serve as his own residence as well as a boardinghouse for students at the Academy.
+Other supporters of the college preparatory school were such pillars of the community as Dr. Reynold Webb, Reverend David Baldwin, Reverend S. N. Shepard, and William Todd, and Professor Samuel Robinson, Jr., who became the school's first principal.
+Professor Robinson built a fine home in 1820 on the Boston Post Road, across from the town green, to serve as his own residence as well as a boardinghouse for students at the Academy.

 By 1889, Lee's Academy was repaired and incorporated into the public school system.
 When the town's schools were consolidated in 1892, the Academy became town property.

-Never quite settled, it seems, however much beloved as one of the town’s most charming and well-known structures, Lee's Academy was moved yet again in 1896, when Memorial Hall was constructed.
-Its new site was at the back of Hand Academy, in the vicinity of the present gymnasium of the former Academy Elementary School.
-There its lower floor was continually used for the education of young pupils until 1922, when Hand Consolidated School opened in the former Daniel Hand Academy building.
+Although it was beloved as one of the town’s most charming and well-known structures, Lee's Academy was never quite settled, it seems.
+It was moved yet again in 1896, when Memorial Hall was constructed.
+Its new site was at the back of Daniel Hand Academy, in the vicinity of the gymnasium that presently is at the back of the former Academy Elementary School.
+In that spot, its lower floor was continually used for the education of young pupils until 1922, when Hand Consolidated School opened in the former Daniel Hand Academy building.

-In 1923 the Madison Historical Society assumed responsibility for the venerable building, much honored for its one hundred-year history as an institution for the education of Madison youngsters.
-In that year the building was moved for the fifth time, to its present location at the eastern edge of Meetinghouse Lane, facing westerly toward the green.
-The town deeded the building to the Madison Historical Society and leased the land beneath it to the society for a period of 99 years.
+In 1923 the Madison Historical Society assumed responsibility for the venerable building, which by that era was much honored for its one hundred-year history as an institution for the education of Madison children.
+In that year the building was moved for the fifth--and presumably final--time, to its present location.
+Now at the eastern edge of Meetinghouse Lane, facing westerly toward the green, the building was deeded by the Town of Madison to the Madison Historical Society, which purchased the building for $700.
+The land beneath the schoolhouse was leased to the society for a period of 99 years.

 In recent decades, Lee's Academy has served the community in a great many ways.
 Madison's Temple Beth Tikvah and other religious groups in need of a home have held worship services and religious education classes here.
 The Boy Scouts, Girl Scouts, and other clubs and community organizations have used it for meetings.
 During World War II, the Red Cross had office space here, and for some time Lee's Academy served as the headquarters of the Madison Public Health Nursing Association and later as the offices of the Connecticut Society for the Prevention of Blindness.

-Today Lee's Academy houses the administrative offices and library of the Madison Historical Society on its upper level, and its lower-level exhibition hall is used primarily for special exhibitions.
-From mid-June through late August, the MHS's annual summer exhibition is open on Saturdays only from 11:00 a.m. to 4:00 p.m.
-Please see our Calendar for these listings.
+Today Lee's Academy houses the administrative offices and library of the Madison Historical Society on its upper level; it is open year-round from 9 am to 1 pm on Wednesdays, Thursdays, and Fridays.
+Its lower level is an exhibition hall used primarily for summer exhibitions; it is open from mid-June through late August, on Saturdays only, from 11 am to 4 pm.
+Please see our Calendar for the actual dates.

 A Biography of Frederick Lee (1766-1831)